eclectic-kitty/notes/Final - Thots.md

 		- Escape:
 			- Comes out of the dark place, possessed
 			- After some time, Scratch comes out, wants clicker
-			- Scratch is burned out of him, but possess Casey instead
+			- Scratch is burned out of him, but possesses Casey instead
 			- Scratch's Return is made real,
 				- Everyone loves Alan and Return
 			- Alan returns to the writer room, edits ending w/ Saga
-		- Final loop:
+		- Final* loop:
 			- Saga meets Alan in the writer's room
 			- Casey appears
 			- With Return & clicker, Dark Presence is forced out of Casey